wojbrown/esds-github-sandbox/README.md

 **Configure git email**

 Github associates alll commits to an account's email address, but Github has the option keep the email private.
-Using Github's `noreply` pseudo email address when committing changes in Github protects privacy and hides a developer's personal email, while still associating all changes in a commit to the correct author
+Using Github's `noreply` pseudo email address when committing changes protects privacy and hides a developer's personal email, while still associating all changes in a commit to the correct author

+To find the `noreply` email that Github has generated for your specific account:

 1. Open Profile > esttings
 2. Select Emails